 How many cash ISAs can you have in one year?

-In general terms, you can open one cash ISA in any one tax year.
+In general terms, you can open one cash ISA in any one tax year – however, it’s a bit more complicated than that.
 The tax year runs from April 6th one year to April 5th another year.
 This is what the rules say:

 - You can take out one new cash ISA every tax year.
 If you open a cash ISA before April 5th one year, that counts as the previous tax year.
 If you open a cash ISA on or after April 6th, that counts as the current tax year.